Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 |:--:|:--:|:--:|:--:|
 | <img src="./figures/4.%20Modeling%20chromosome%20dynamics/DNA_model_bending_0.png/" width="300"/>  | <img src="./figures/4.%20Modeling%20chromosome%20dynamics/DNA_model_twisting_0.png/" width="300"/> |  <img src="./figures/4.%20Modeling%20chromosome%20dynamics/DNA_model_stretching_0.png/" width="200"/> |  <img src="./figures/4.%20Modeling%20chromosome%20dynamics/DNA_model_LJ_0.png/" width="120"/> |
 |$U_i^b=\kappa_b\left[1-\cos \left(\pi-\theta_i\right)\right]$|$U_i^t=\kappa_t\left[1-\cos \left(\alpha_i+\gamma_i\right)\right]$|$U_i^s= -\frac{\kappa_s L_0^2}{2} \log \left[1-\left(l_i / L_0\right)^2\right]$ $+4 \epsilon_s\left[\left(\frac{\sigma_s^s}{l_i}\right)^{12}-\left(\frac{\sigma_s}{l_i}\right)^6\right]$ $\times \Theta\left(2^{\frac{1}{6}} \sigma_s-l_i\right)$  |$U_{i j}^{e . v .}=  4 \epsilon_{e . v}\left[\left(\frac{\sigma_{e . v}}{r_{i j}}\right)^{12}-\left(\frac{\sigma_{e . v}}{r_{i j}}\right)^6\right]$ $\times  \Theta\left(2^{\frac{1}{6}} \sigma_{{e.v. }}-r_{i j}\right)$|

+> [!NOTE]
+In the current version of btree_chromo, we neglect the twisting potential for neighboring beads (the corresponding forces are not calculated and are not used during our simulations).
+The reason for this has to do with how minimizations work in LAMMPS.
+>

+In btree_chromo, we simulate dynamics of the DNA and ribosomes using a GPU-accelerated version of the Brownian dynamics integrator, which performs time-integration to update the coordinates of each of the beads.
+Let's quickly go through how the Brownian dynamics integrator works.
+First, recall how the acceleration of each bead is related to the net force on that bead and it's mass, which is given by Newton's second law.
+For bead $i$, which has mass $m_i$, Newton's second law reads

+insert images here

 For simulating the influence of loops and topoisomerase, the relevant directives are described in the [README](https://github.com/brg4/btree_chromo/) under Simulator: